Code4Dopamine/Tactile-Visualization/README.md

 ---

 # How it works
 Large dataset is obtained online and stored into the sqlite .db for quick reading and analyzing.
-Data can then be sent both for:
+Data can then be sent and display in 2 modes:
 1. Data Visualization via `matplotlib`
 2. Haptic/Tactile Data Visualization (via Full Body Tactile Suit)